SchweGELBin/nix-config/docs/Install_Server.md

 - Check if you didn't make any mistakes and didn't get any errors
 - Exit nix-shell with `exit`
 - Reboot to your system with `reboot`

-## After
-Now you have to options:

-1. Clone the repo to the right spot `sudo rm -r /etc/nixos && cd ~ && git clone https://github.com/SchweGELBin/nix-config`
+- Clone the repo to the right spot `sudo rm -r /etc/nixos && cd ~ && git clone git@github.com:SchweGELBin/nix-config`
-2. Change vars.user.config in "/etc/nixos/modules/nix/vars.nix" to "/etc/nixos"